jez500/content-crawler/README.md

 Run `npm run crawl FULL_URL_OF_SITE_TO_CRAWL` replacing `FULL_URL_OF_SITE_TO_CRAWL` with the start url of the site you want to crawl. eg `npm run crawl http://example.com/`.

+You can optionally pass a second argument that will filter only urls that contain this string. eg `npm run crawl http://example.com/foo example.com/foo`

 ## Viewing crawl results

 After a crawl is complete, visit `/public/index.html` to browse the crawl results in a web browser.